Ultimate Guide to Incontinence Bedding Disposal

 PeelAways

-Here’s how it works: PeelAways sheets come with 5 to 7 layers, each functioning as a fitted sheet.
-When the top layer gets soiled, you simply peel it away to reveal a fresh, clean layer underneath.
-This eliminates the need to lift mattresses, reduces the urgency of immediate laundry, and significantly lowers the risk of cross-contamination.
+PeelAways sheets come with 5 to 7 layers, each acting as a fitted sheet.
+When the top layer is soiled, you simply peel it away to reveal a fresh layer underneath.
+This eliminates the need to lift mattresses, reduces handling of wet bedding, and significantly lowers the risk of cross-contamination in incontinence care.

 Disposing of the used layer is simple.
-Just roll it up and toss it in the regular trash - similar to how you’d dispose of a diaper.
-Plus, because each layer is thin, it takes up less space in waste bags compared to bulky traditional bedding.
+Used layers can be rolled up and disposed of in regular household trash, just like a diaper.
+Because each layer is thin, it takes up less space in waste bags compared to traditional bedding.

-PeelAways are available in various sizes, with pricing options to suit different needs:
+PeelAways are available in various sizes to suit different needs:

 • Crib-A-Peel: $30.99 (for toddlers)